ForestHouse2316/WallpaperEngine-DockerStats/README.md

 When the toast messages following `GET > Fetched > Value Updated` sequence, you can use without timeout error.
 But if order is not like that, it will cause a number of errors soon.

+> [!note]
-> ℹ️ Even if the toast messages following that sequence, timeout error may occur intermittently if your server or local computer is overloaded.
+> Even if the toast messages following that sequence, timeout error may occur intermittently if your server or local computer is overloaded.

 ## [Make your own wallpaper (Developer Guide) ⚙️](./documents/DeveloperGuide.md)